 Doing your research

 But it’s not just the act of placing trades yourself that is new in the world of investment tech.
+Stock Rover investment research is a data-oriented investment platform that allows its subscribers to analyze stocks.
+The layout of the interface is powerful and easy to navigate.
 Before technology, stockbrokers and other middlemen didn’t just charge for placing trades – they also charged for access to their knowledge, skills and expertise.
 When the average customer wanted to place a trade, they wouldn’t normally arrive at their broker with a fully formed idea about what asset class they wanted to trade, or what specific asset they liked.

 In fact, they’d rely on their brokers to help them come to this decision, and to give them the strategic guidance they needed.
 Now, the role of brokers has changed: technology has meant that access to large amounts of relevant information is far more diversified than ever before, and “brokers” tend to be automated web platforms which execute orders placed by you.
 While brokers still exist, the era of personalized advice – and the consequent fees that such advice commanded – is over.
 If you required other services including international money transfer from one currency into another in order to place your trade, meanwhile, the broker would usually be able to arrange that for you – but now it is for you to arrange.

 This does, however, come with a downside.
 In the era of middlemen, brokers and so on, there was of course no guarantee that the advice you’d receive would definitely be right – and it was still the case that you would have to deal with errors and mistakes if you made them.
 But trading with an expert broker who made their living on the markets did come with an advantage.